Fritzing: Simulator

-Since version 0.9.10, Fritzing incorporates a basic simulator, which is still in beta.
+Since version 0.9.10, Fritzing incorporates a basic simulator, which became non-beta in version 1.0.0.
 The main aim of the simulator is to teach electronics to beginners, and Fritzing version 0.9.10 only supports analysis of DC circuits.
 The simulator works on the breadboard and schematic views.
 In addition, it checks that the parts are working within their specifications (otherwise, a smoke symbol appears).
 The simulator provides multimeters to read voltages and currents and it attempts to recreate a realistic laboratory session.